Skip to main content

 Mechanism of Action

-Glutathione maintains cellular redox homeostasis through the GSH/GSSG cycling system, detoxifies xenobiotics and endogenous toxins via glutathione S-transferase conjugation, protects mitochondrial integrity, and supports immune cell function including T-cell proliferation and natural killer cell cytotoxicity.
-Its gamma peptide bond and intracellular concentrations of 1 to 10 mM make it the dominant non-protein thiol in human cells.
+Glutathione maintains cellular redox balance through GSH/GSSG cycling, neutralizes reactive oxygen species directly and through glutathione peroxidases, detoxifies xenobiotics via glutathione S-transferase conjugation, protects the mitochondrial pool, and supports immune cell function.
+Its gamma peptide bond and 1 to 10 mM intracellular concentration make it the dominant non-protein thiol in human cells.

 GlutathioneGSH / GSSG CyclingNADPH-dependent regenerationPhase II ConjugationGST enzyme catalysisImmune ModulationLymphocyte GSH sensitivityMitochondrial PoolETC oxidative protectionROS NeutralizationGPx-catalyzed peroxide& radical scavengingXenobiotic ClearanceElectrophile conjugationfor biliary excretionNK & T-Cell FunctionProliferation, CD8+& cytotoxicity supportmtDNA ProtectionMembrane integrity &fatty-acid oxidationMaster Redox Buffer for Detoxification, Immunity & Cell Survival